-You make a monthly payment to the provider in return for a monthly payment to cover the sum you have insured to pay your commitments in the event of redundancy.
+You make a monthly payment to the provider, in return for a monthly payment covering the sum you have insured to pay your commitments in the event of redundancy.
 Some plans will also include cover if you are too ill to work.

 How soon and for how long will I be covered for?